rajsharma74/E-commerce-Website-/Ecommerce Website/README.md

-# Astore - Ecommerce website
+# Ecommerce website

-It is clone of Astore Ecommerce website with all basic functionalities of Ecommerce website.
+It is clone of Ecommerce website with all basic functionalities of Ecommerce website.

 ## Technologies Used